-BlueFors Cryogenics Oy is a company that specializes in cryogen-free dilution refrigerator systems, with a strong focus on the quantum computing and information community.
+BlueFors Oy is a company that specialises in cryogen-free dilution refrigerator systems, with a strong focus on the quantum computing and information community.
 BlueFors offers a wide range of standard systems with options that include wiring and superconducting magnets.
-In addition, our systems can be customized to meet the requirements of each individual customer.
+In addition, our systems can be customised to meet the requirements of each individual customer.

 In the OpenSuperQ project BlueFors will focus on the integration of a few key components in a modular and high density control and read-out solution for a dilution refrigerator (BlueFors XLD400 system).

 The key task for BlueFors is to establish a design rule for the wiring and components that would be part of the integration into the dilution refrigerator.
 The company has long experience in implementing wiring solutions and integration of RF components into their cryogenic systems and sees it as a natural role to participate and implement a prototype of this high-density and modular solution.